W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 7. The ego literally lives by comparisons.
 ²Equality is beyond its grasp, and charity becomes impossible.
 ³The ego never gives out of abundance, because it was made as a substitute for it.
-⁴That is why the concept of ‘getting’ arose in the ego’s thought system.
+⁴That is why the concept of “getting’ arose in the ego’s thought system.
-⁵Appetites are ‘getting’ mechanisms, representing the ego’s need to confirm itself.
+⁵Appetites are “getting’ mechanisms, representing the ego’s need to confirm itself.
-⁶This is as true of body appetites as it is of the so-called ‘higher ego needs’.
+⁶This is as true of body appetites as it is of the so-called “higher ego needs’.
 ⁷Body appetites are not physical in origin.
 ⁸The ego regards the body as its home, and tries to satisfy itself through the body.
 ⁹But the idea that this is possible is a decision of the mind, which has become completely confused about what is really possible.